cedardevs/onestop/docs/metadata-manager/README.md

   - [Kafka Connect](v3/upstream-kafka-connect)

 ## Searching OneStop for Metadata
 Perhaps you've loaded your metadata through an external tool that pushes its output to OneStop.
 On the other hand, you might be directly pushing metadata to OneStop via the Registry API.

 No matter how your metadata gets into OneStop, however, you'll probably be curious about what you can do to take full advantage of the OneStop search functionality.

   - [Indexed ISO Metadata Fields](iso-indexing-mapping)
   - [Search Query Syntax](../api/search-query-syntax)
   - [Search Fields Requiring An Exact Match With An Inexact Query](../api/search-query-syntax#search-fields-requiring-an-exact-match-with-an-inexact-query) - This lists an endpoint

+For the purpose of search engines be able to find the data in OneStop we iterate over every collection within OneStop and pull out important fields that end up in a sitemap file that search engines such as Google can use as an index for OneStop's content.

 ## References
   - [Architectural Overview](architectural-overview) - In-depth overview of the metadata flow and architecture of OneStop.